 “Tilly’s is a leading destination specialty retailer of West Coast inspired casual apparel, footwear and accessories for young men, young women, boys and girls…Our stores are located in malls, lifestyle centers, ‘power’ centers, community centers, outlet centers and street-front locations.
 Customers may also shop online, where we feature a substantially similar assortment of products as carried in our brick-and-mortar stores… Our goal is to serve as a destination for the latest, most relevant merchandise and brands important to our customers.”

 Two things to notice.
 First, no large, public retailer is only an action sports retailer any longer.
 There’s not adequate growth potential.
 Second, look where their stores are located.
 As I’ve said before, my sense is that they are focused on managing their occupancy costs, and they weight that heavily.
-If they are in fact a destiny retailer, why not?
+If they are in fact a destination retailer, why not?

 Consistent with this, they note in the conference call they have 60 stores where the opportunity will exist to negotiate with the landlord next year.
 “While we will remain,” says CEO Ed Thomas, “optimistic about new stores where we believe the location and economics are appropriate, our primary focus will be on improving the productivity of our existing fleet in order to drive increased profitability for our company overall.”